FB Pixel

 The Human and SEO Benefits of Accessibility

-Accessible websites are faster, easier to use, offer a better user experience, and tend to have better SEO
+Accessible websites are faster, easier to use, offer a better user experience, and tend to have better SEO.

 The most apparent benefit to accessibility is that people with disabilities can read and enjoy your website’s content, products, and any services you offer.